stribb/find-udi-appointment/README.md

 For people moving to Norway, we need an appointment with UDI.
 This script lets you find cancellations.

 # Installation

+First, download [Python 2](https://www.python.org/downloads/).
+It might work with Python 3 but this hasn't been tested.
+Then, load its dependencies:

 ```pip install -r requirements.txt```

 # Config file format